Featured Posts

 A New Ethical Landscape

-As AI becomes more integrated into daily life, it is crucial for organisations to adapt their practices to protect individual privacy rights.
-Employing AI responsibly means considering the legal, ethical, and social implications of the technology.
+As Gen AI becomes more integrated into daily life, it is crucial for organisations to adapt their practices to protect individual privacy rights.
+Employing responsible Gen AI means considering the legal, ethical, and social implications of the technology.
 Clear guidelines and procedures should be drafted to ensure that systems are transparent, accountable, and adhere to privacy regulations such as the New Zealand Privacy Act.
-Questions around how the technology is to be used and its best use case should be the start of this conversation – it’s clear that many uses of AI are for fun, gaming or reducing workload, but the more sinister applications of deepfake, university assignment writing and even research papers show the less ethical side of the coin.
+Questions around how the technology is to be used and its best use case should be the start of this conversation – it’s clear that many uses of Gen AI are for fun, gaming or reducing workload, but the more sinister applications of deepfake, university assignment writing and even research papers show the less ethical side of the coin.

-Balancing AI Benefits with Privacy Concerns
+Balancing Gen AI Benefits with Privacy Concerns

-Organisations must strive to balance the potential benefits of AI with the need to protect user privacy.
-This can be achieved by incorporating privacy-by-design principles in AI development, ensuring that privacy is a fundamental consideration from the outset.
+Organisations must strive to balance the potential benefits of Gen AI with the need to protect user privacy.
+This can be achieved by incorporating privacy-by-design principles in development, ensuring that privacy is a fundamental consideration from the outset.
 Risk assessments and regular audits should be conducted to identify potential vulnerabilities, and AI systems should be designed to minimise data collection and storage to reduce the risk of misuse or unauthorised access.

 The Role of the organisation